MaxSaganyuk/weatherCLI/README.md

 - adding it's name to apiNames file
 - adding it's request format to format file
-- adding new code for parsing json for this new api in this section of the code to connect_to_api function
+- adding new code for parsing json for this new api in this section of the code (match id section) to connect_to_api function

 <img src="readMe\7.png"></img>